Res judicata: Common law

-Once a bankruptcy plan is confirmed in court action, the plan is binding on all parties involved.
+For example, once a bankruptcy plan is confirmed in a court action, the plan is binding on all parties involved.
 Any question regarding the plan which could have been raised but was not may be barred by res judicata.

 The Seventh Amendment to the United States Constitution provides that no fact having been tried by a jury shall be otherwise re-examinable in any court of the United States or of any state than according to the rules of law.

 For res judicata to be binding, several factors must be met: